-- 1. What cults have you encountered? - 2.
-What is the sociological definition of a cult?
+- What cults have you encountered? - What is the sociological definition of a cult?
 How do cults try to become mainline?
-Have any succeeded? - 3.
-What is the theological definition of a cult? - 4.
-What is the psychological definition of a cult?
-How might this (in part) apply to some churches or ministries?
+Have any succeeded? - What is the theological definition of a cult? - What is the psychological definition of a cult?
+How might this (in part) apply to some churches or ministries? - What are the central ways cults work?
+5. - Why are cults the "unpaid bills of the church"? - Why is "false-centeredness" such a problem?

-Disc IV - Dealing with Cults: How Can You Respond to Cults?
+Lecture IV - Dealing with Cults: How Can You Respond to Cults?